sutoiku/puffin/CLOUD.md

 DuckDB is growing on the client very rapidly, but it will spread across the cloud even faster.

+## Clientless Architecture
+The beauty of [DuckDB](https://duckdb.org/) is that you will soon find it on every client, embedded within all kinds of applications, from [Jupyter](https://jupyter.org/) and [Posit](https://posit.co/) to [Tableau](https://www.tableau.com/) and [Excel](https://www.microsoft.com/en-us/microsoft-365/excel).
+Therefore, make sure to select a Cloud Data Engine that is designed to be [clientless](docs/Clientless.md), in the sense that it works with any client embedding DuckDB, through a simple extension installed from the SQL API.
+And resist the temptation of using a client that comes with your Cloud Data Engine.
+Instead, work with your client application's vendor to improve its integration with your Cloud Data Engine.

 ## Dataset Size
 Datasets come in all sizes.
 Here is how we like to think about them: